taocpp/PEGTL/doc/Actions-and-States.md

 A `success()` static member function is supplied that calls the `success()` member function on the new state, again with the current input from the parsing run and all previous states.
 The supplied `success()` can of course be overridden in a derived class.

-With `change_states`, being a variadic template, any number of new state types can be given and an appriate set of new states will be created (nearly) simultaneously.
+With `change_states`, being a variadic template, any number of new state types can be given and an appropriate set of new states will be created (nearly) simultaneously.
-All new states are default-constructed, if something else is required the reader is encouraged to copy and modify the implementation of `change_states` in his or her project.
+All new states are default-constructed, if something else is required the reader is encouraged to copy and modify the implementation of `change_states` in their project.

 The user *must* implement a custom `success()` static member function that takes the current input from the parsing run, the new states, and the old states as arguments.